TERMS AND CONDITIONS FOR THE SALE OF GOODS

 8.2 Where the Buyer has accepted, or has been deemed to have accepted, the Goods the Buyer shall not be entitled to reject Goods which are supplied in accordance with the contract.

-8.3 Where the Buyer wishes to reject Goods which are supplied in accordance with the contract, the Seller is entitled to retain the Buyer’s full deposit in order to cover associated costs.
+8.3 Where the Buyer wishes to reject Goods which are supplied in accordance with the contract, the Seller is entitled to retain the Buyer’s full deposit or 35% of the total invoice value (whichever is greater) in order to cover associated costs.

 9.1 Risk and liability shall pass from the Seller to the Buyer once the Goods have left the shop premises.